mayankyadav1711/ipl/README.md

 </ul>

 <h2>Note</h2>
-<p>This project is strictly for educational purposes and is not intended for commercial use.
+<p><b>This project is strictly for educational purposes and is not intended for commercial use.
 We do not encourage using web scraping for profit-driven activities.
 Due to security reasons and to adhere to ethical guidelines, we cannot provide the backend code.
-Our aim is to demonstrate the potential of web scraping in educational projects and not to undermine any website's integrity.</p>
+Our aim is to demonstrate the potential of web scraping in educational projects and not to undermine any website's integrity.</b></p>

 </body>
 </html>